THERE IS NOTHING MORE SOLITARY THAN THE ACT OF WRITING.

 Her views on writing for children, were, fortunately, very well articulated.
 I heard them my whole life (so often that, I am afraid I, as most daughters do when their mothers repeat things, often rolled my eyes… do I have to listen to this again?).

 Yet now, how glad I am that she did make her views known.

-I’ve come to think we collaborate in another way: by our desire to nurture other writers, giving weight not only to the solitary aspects of writing, as I have talked about here.
+I’ve come to think she and I collaborate in another way: by our desire to nurture other writers, giving weight not only to the solitary aspects of writing, as I have talked about here.

 Like Charlotte, I find in this a different, though related, satisfaction than in doing my own writing.

 Teaching, like editing, takes deep listening.
-To what someone else is saying and what she or he are not yet saying but need to say, in their written words.
+To what someone else is saying.
+To what s/he isn’t yet saying but needs to say, in writing.
 One listens to what is there, and what is missing.
-Then, only then, does one gently prod, question, and encourage them past their deviation from personal truth.
+Then, only then, does one gently prod, question, and encourage the writer past her or his deviation from personal truth.